maco/django-feedback-pv/README.rst

 Symlink feedback/media into your static media directory as 'feedback'.

-Feedback will also be emailed to the email addresses listed in the MANAGERS setting.
+Feedback will be stored into the database and also emailed to the email addresses listed in the MANAGERS setting.